Botanical Name: Rhodiola rosea.

 Rhodiola Reduces Stress

 Rhodiola Rosea is considered to be one of the best medicinal herbs to reduce stress.
 Research has shown that it protects against an excessive release of stress hormones, particularly cortisol, epinephrine, and norepinephrine.
 This is important because too much of these hormones for too long can cause the body to deteriorate.

 Chronic stress can cause a variety of health problems.
 It may involve temporary or long-term changes in hormonal balance, physical impairment, poor memory, mental instability, depression, addiction to drugs or other stimuli and weakening of the immune system.

 Rhodiola rosea may be partly helpful in restoring adrenal glands function.
-Proper function of the adrenal glands, which sit on top of the kidneys, is important when it comes to stress.
-When the adrenal glands are overloaded, the body’s ability to withstand stress deteriorates resulting in various health problems such as chronic fatigue syndrome, poor immune system and aching muscles and joints.
+A proper function of the adrenal glands, which sit on top of the kidneys, is important when it comes to stress.
+When the adrenal glands are overloaded, the body’s ability to withstand stress deteriorates resulting in various health problems such as general fatigue or chronic fatigue syndrome, poor immune system and aching muscles and joints.

 Although rhodiola rosea is nowadays known to be helpful for a variety of ailments and health problems, its ability to combat stress and the associated negative aspects is probably the herb’s most important trait.

 Rhodiola rosea can support brain function in many ways.
 At the cellular level, the herb acts as an antioxidant and reduces damage to the cell membranes and the mitochondria, the powerhouse of the cells.

 In a series of tests done in the 90s, researchers in the former Soviet Union concluded that the herb could enhance learning ability and increase memory.
 The herb increased intellectual work capacity, improved the ability to abstract thinking and lowered reaction time.